Petra Němcová: AccoladesGlamour magazine awarded Němcová a "Survivor Award" in 2005 for her charity work following her tsunami ordeal.

 In June 2012, she was designated by president of Haiti Michel Martelly and Prime Minister Laurent Lamothe as Ambassador-at-Large for Haiti for her work with Happy Hearts Fund.

 In 2017, Petra was appointed by the UNISDR as a Disaster Risk Reduction Champion and Tsunami Awareness Advocate.

 Personal life

-Němcová is multilingual and speaks Czech, Slovak, Polish, English, French, and Italian.
+Němcová has a sister, Olga, who also worked for the Happy Hearts Foundation.
 She has been a vegan since 2007 and has paid close attention to life in the world's oceans.

 She was briefly engaged to English actor Jamie Belman before the couple ended their relationship in 2012.

 In May 2014, Němcová told People that she was dating the Prime Minister of Haiti, Laurent Lamothe. but as of 2015 they were no longer together.
 In 2017, she became engaged to investment banker Alejandro Grimaldi before the pair called off their engagement in December 2018.

 In 2019, Němcová married entrepreneur Benjamin Larretche in Sedona, Arizona.
 Their first child was born on 15 November 2019.
 He was premature, born at 34 weeks' gestation, and spent the first weeks of his life in a neonatal intensive care unit.